juhp/devconf2018-talk-fedora-haskell/devconf-2018-Fedora-Haskell.md

 ## fedora-haskell-tools

-- fhpkg
-- fhbuild
-- fhbz

-Currently Fedora does not provide any easy way to query for all Haskell packages
+- fhpkg: clones, diff's, pulls, commits packages
+- fhbuild: builds locally, in mock, "chain" builds in Koji
+- fhbz: refreshes or closes Update bugs with deps or builds

 ## Demo of fedora-haskell-tools

-# Todo
+# Future plans

 ## Improvements to tools